 Corrib Beo have been most recently active with the concept of Corrib Country Trails.
 This concept was constructed by Corrib Beo in collaboration with local agencies/ organizations and individuals.
 This project captures and realizes the recreational potential of the Corrib area and the benefit it will have on its people, nature and local economy.
-We are currently analyzing all the existing and non existing trails in the Corrib region to develop a network of trails, land and water based in and around Lough Corrib.
+We are currently analysing all the existing and non existing trails in the Corrib region to develop a network of trails, land and water based, in and around Lough Corrib.

 The old Galway to Clifden railway at Woodquay, Galway city, closed circa 1970, which runs parallel the Corrib shoreline

 Corrib County Trails will aim to create a large network of content rich trails for walkers, cyclists, water based sports and outdoors people in general all around the Lough Corrib and its landscapes!

 Each trail will have a different theme of environmental, cultural and heritage facets of the Corrib to raise awareness of the richness of the area.

 The project will build awareness of the Corrib`s natural capital and cultural legacy while also contributing to a healthier society over the coming years.

 Government support of greenways has been pushed a lot in the last few years and the Corrib region has a lot to offer.